codeomnitrix/firestore-explorer/README.md

 - view and edit the content of any document as a simple JSON file, taking advantage of the full power of vscode editor.
 Just save the file it to immediately update the document in the database.

-- view documents in paginated manner in a tabular format and search documents using keywords
+- view documents in paginated manner in a tabular format and search documents using keywords.

-- export documents in json format
+- export documents in json format.

+- create new documents and delete existing documents.

 ## Extension Settings